Good stuff

 I like the sound of that second one…

 So do the vast majority of buyers.
-The LC coupe has been on sale since 2017 and three quarters of the 20,000 or so people who’ve bought one globally have gone with the V8.
-When Lexus recently launched the LC Convertible, it neglected to offer hybrid power.
-Perhaps no surprise when they both cost the exact same £81,750 before options – why wouldn’t you have the gnarlier sounding, more fun to drive version?
+The LC coupe has been on sale since 2017 and three quarters of the discerning folk who’ve bought one globally have gone with the V8.
+When Lexus launched the LC Convertible, it neglected to offer hybrid power.
+Perhaps no surprise given that the two powertrains are so similar in cost – why wouldn’t you have the gnarlier sounding, more fun to drive version?

 We’ll whisk the hybrid out of the way quickly, then.
-It combines a 295bhp 3.5-litre V6 and 177bhp electric motor (fed by Lexus’ first lithium-ion battery, found behind the rear seats) for a 354bhp combined peak.
-That’s sent to the rear wheels through a CVT gearbox and propels you from 0-60mph in 4.7 seconds and on to 155mph, accompanied by 34.8mpg fuel economy and 184g/km of CO2 emissions.
+It combines a 295bhp 3.5-litre V6 and 177bhp electric motor (fed by a lithium-ion battery found behind the rear seats) for a 354bhp combined peak.
+That’s sent to the rear wheels through a CVT gearbox and propels you from 0-62mph in 5.0 seconds and on to 155mph, accompanied by 34.8mpg fuel economy and 184g/km of CO2 emissions.
 It’s not a plug-in hybrid, then, but you’re basically getting scaled-down supercar looks with hot hatch efficiency.
 At least on paper.

 And the V8?

-It’s Lexus’s tried, tested, and really rather loved 5.0-litre with not a turbo in sight.
-A rare breed nowadays, and there’s delicious irony in Lexus – one of the pioneers of mainstream hybrid cars – being one of the final havens for the most old-school, polluting engine possible.
-Peak output is 457bhp with power sent to the rear wheels via a 10-speed automatic (yep, 10) for the same 4.7secs sprint as the hybrid but a higher 168mph top speed.
+It’s Lexus’s tried, tested, and really rather loved 5.0-litre unit with not a turbo in sight.
+A rare breed nowadays, and there’s delicious irony in Lexus – one of the pioneers of mainstream hybrid cars – being one of the final havens for the most old-school, charismatic engine possible.
+Peak output is 457bhp with power sent to the rear wheels via a 10-speed automatic (yep, 10) for a 4.7 second 0-62mph sprint and a 168mph top speed.
 Naturally fuel consumption and CO2 emissions swell too, at 24.3mpg and 262g/km respectively.

 What's the verdict?